 A fascinating combination of cultural history, media studies, and oral history, Pin Up!
 The Subculture is the story about how a subculture is subverting and reviving an historic aesthetic for the twenty-first century.

 Co-editors: David Staton and Tammy Matthews.
 New York and London, Routledge, under contract.

 Editors Kathleen M. Ryan and David Staton have curated a collection of chapters written by a global cohort of scholars to explore the ways that interactive documentary as a field of study reveals an even broader reach and definition of humanistic inquiry itself.
-The contributors included here highlight how emerging digital technologies, collaborative approaches to storytelling, and conceptualizations of practice as research facilitate a deeper engagement with the humanistic inquiry at the center of documentary storytelling while at the same time providing agency and voice to groups typically excluded from positions of authority within documentary (in specific) and practice based research (as a whole.
+The contributors included here highlight how emerging digital technologies, collaborative approaches to storytelling, and conceptualizations of practice as research facilitate a deeper engagement with the humanistic inquiry at the center of documentary storytelling, while at the same time providing agency and voice to groups typically excluded from positions of authority within documentary and practice-based research, as a whole.
 This collection represents a key contribution to the important, and vocal, debates within the field about how to avoid replicating colonial practices and privileging.

 Friends, Lovers, Co-Workers and Community: Everything I Know About Relationships I Learned from Television